owasp-dep-scan/dep-scan/README.md

 ## Discord support

-The developers could be reached via the [discord](https://discord.gg/DCNxzaeUpd) channel.
+The developers could be reached via the [discord](https://discord.gg/DCNxzaeUpd) channel for enterprise support.

 ## License